 In two activities, students match different forms of either multiplication or division.
 For the multiplication set, students match a multiplication number sentence with an array and repeated addition sentence.
 In division, students match a division number sentence with an array and repeated subtraction sentence.
 As an extension, students can make their own cards to show each representation.

 I don’t spend a lot of time teaching patterns, so I try to slip them in whenever I can.
 This allows me to see who does and doesn’t understand the concept without using up too much class time.

 Spooky Recipes is definitely my favorite activity in the pack!
 It’s full of two-step word problems, where students use a recipe handout to solve the word problems.
 It’s definitely a challenge, but it’s a lot of fun!

 There are two more multiplication and division games that allow students to practice their multiplication and division facts.

 I have to say that I’m REALLY excited to start using these centers in my classroom!
-We still have to get started on our multiplication and division unit, but we’ll be ready when October is here!
 You can check it out for yourself here.

 I know this is supposed to be a math post, but I did want to share these adorable October writing prompts.
 These prompts were designed to encourage creative and divergent thinking.
 These prompts can be used in many different ways: display on a projector, fold into booklets, or print one page at a time.
 You can just click here to download your booklet for FREE!